Silver-3/R6-Info/README.md

 # R6-Info

-This package allows you to access information about any R6 operator or map, currently updated to Y9S2.
-A discord bot that I have made with this package can be found [here](https://github.com/Silver-3/R6-operator)
+This package allows you to access information about any R6 operator or map, and more.
+Currently updated to Y9S2.3 A discord bot that I have made with this package can be found [here](https://github.com/Silver-3/R6-operator)

 ## Installation